Your business needs a website.

 Success happens overnight.

 The world isn’t sitting around waiting for the launch of your website.
 Believe it or not, it’s only the centre of the universe for you and your team!
-Overnight successes are actually years in the making—think Twitter, Apple iPod, Gmail, and Amazon.
-Hit mobile game Angry Birds was Rovio’s 51st game attempt (and they were verging on bankruptcy!).
+Remember that ‘overnight successes’ — like Twitter, the iPod, Gmail and Amazon — are actually years in the making.
+Hit mobile game Angry Birds was Rovio’s 51st game attempt.
+It saved them from bankruptcy.

 Mega-successful web entrepreneur Neil Patel says content marketing (aka your website) takes 2 years before gaining traction.
 Ranking well on Google particularly takes time.
 Pace yourself.
 You’re in it for the long run.
 Tend your website like a garden.
 Give it attention, time, inspiration, and perspiration.
 It will bear fruit.